 Management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Our internal control over financial reporting is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
 Management has evaluated the effectiveness of our internal control over financial reporting as of December 31, 2023 using the criteria set forth in the Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission, or COSO, (2013 framework).
 Based on our evaluation, management has concluded that we maintained effective control over financial reporting as of December 31, 2023 based on the COSO criteria.
-The effectiveness of our internal control over financial reporting as of December 31, 2023 has been audited by KPMG LLP, an independent registered public accounting firm, as stated in their report included in this Annual Report on Form 10-K.
+The effectiveness of our internal control over financial reporting.
+The effectiveness of our internal control over financial reporting.
+As stated in their report included in this Annual Report on Form 10-K.